Nutomic/ensichat/PROTOCOL.md

 Message ID is unique for each message by the same sender.
 A device MUST NOT ever send two messages with the same Message ID.

+Time is the unix timestamp of message sending.

-Only Content Messages have the Content-Type and Message ID fields.
+Only Content Messages have the Content-Type Message ID and Time fields.

 ### Encryption Data